JE1314/LAMMPS_builder/README.md

-##Version: 22-04-2025
+##Version: 25-12-2025

 ##Authors - Sebastián ECHEVERRI RESTREPO: sebastian.echeverri.restrepo@skf.com, sebastianecheverrir@gmail.com; James EWEN: j.ewen14@imperial.ac.uk, jimmyewen@gmail.com

 ## GENERAL INFO

-This software is suitable as a starting point for performing confined nonequilibrium molecular dynamics (NEMD) simulations of organic friction modifier (OFM) films adsorbed to Fe or Fe2O3 surfaces, separated by a layer of n-alkane or benzyl benzoate molecules.
+This software is suitable as a starting point for performing confined nonequilibrium molecular dynamics (NEMD) simulations of organic friction modifier (OFM) films adsorbed to Fe or Fe2O3 surfaces, separated by a layer of n-alkane, squalane, benzyl benzoate or R123 molecules.

 This software generates a LAMMPS datafile and basic input file for systems containing*:

  - Two bcc Fe or Fe2O3 slabs (in the case of pure Fe, the surface can be given random nanoscale roughness)
  - Two OFM monolayers above/below bottom/top solid slabs
- - A central region of linear n-alkane, squalane, or benzyl benzoate molecules
+ - A central region of linear n-alkane, squalane, benzyl benzoate molecules, or R123 molecules

 *Note that any of these components can be excluded by using the appropriate flags